TobyZhao/NewsboyModel_InventoryManage/README.md

 # newsboy model for inventory management
-# newsboy model implemented with C and R. A GUI based on MATLAB environment is included.
+newsboy model simulation implemented with C and R.
+A GUI based on MATLAB environment is included.